AlphaPointTech/.github/ReadMe.md

 ## Get involved
 - Check our CONTRIBUTING.md in each repo.
-- Security issues: security@alphapointtech.com (see SECURITY.md)
+- Security issues: hr@softlance.tech (see SECURITY.md)

 ### :fire: My Stats :